UberGuidoZ/Flipper/Graphics/ReadMe.md

 # Make your own animations!

 So you want to make your own animations?
-Thankfully, Talking Sasquach has [an excellent write-up](https://github.com/skizzophrenic/Talking-Sasquach) on how to.
+Thankfully, Talking Sasquach has [an excellent write-up](https://github.com/skizzophrenic/Talking-Sasquach) on how to.<br>
+Are you more the type that just wants to grab some pre-made and tinker with how they work?
+Then you'll want to check out [Kuronons's repo](https://github.com/Kuronons/FZ_graphics)!

 # Some other graphics fun
 Place the manifest.txt file from this repo in your "dolphin" folder under the SD Card: